 Montpelier in 1998.

-A planning mill, moulding machine are on displays, as well as a large air compressor
+A planning mill is on display, as well as a large air compressor donated by

-donated by City Ice Works in Petersburg help give the building
+City Ice Works in Petersburg which help give the building

 its vintage appeal.